 Emergency Guidance: During emergency situations, the College may implement additional reasonable guidance and policies in response to the situation, which students are expected to follow accordingly.
-Such guidance will be provided to students by the Associate Vice President for Student Affairs.
+Such guidance will be provided to students by the Dean of Student Life.

 False Reporting: Causing a false fire alarm by pulling an alarm box, through a telephone call, or tampering with alarm equipment, in addition to being a state and local law violation, is interpreted as a disregard for the safety and rights of others.
 Violations of this nature may be subject to disciplinary action, up to and including suspension from Peru State College, in addition to civil action.